Missing Muncie woman found slain; ex-husband held on murder charge

 Early Friday, the deputy police chief said detectives later "followed up on information received during their investigation" and found the missing woman's remains at an abandoned property along East Delaware County Road 800-S.

 "This is an active homicide investigation," Criswell said.
-Anyone with information on the case is asked to call the Muncie Police Deportment's detective division at 765-747-4867.
+Anyone with information on the case is asked to call the Muncie Police Department's detective division at 765-747-4867.

+Court records indicate Marcia Curtis sued her husband for divorce last December.
+The divorce was granted on March 28.

+Caeser Lewis was charged in April with invasion of privacy in Randolph Superior Court.

 (This story will be updated.)